MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 > At $0.02 [per GB of data processed](https://aws.amazon.com/transit-gateway/pricing/), that is 20 bucks a month more per TB of data!

-Assuming 1 TB of data processed a month, that is $1,882.72 more a month.
+Assuming 1 TB of data is processed a month, that is $1,882.72 more.

 #### VPC Endpoint Costs

-If you wanted to use VPC endpoints across all VPCs, then you'd have to pay 50x more for them with TGW.
+If you wanted to use VPC endpoints across all VPCs, you'd have to pay 50x more for them with TGW.

 Those are $0.01 per hour per availability zone = $22 per month per service per VPC.
-So for e.g. `SQS, SNS, KMS, STS, X-Ray, ECR, ECS` across all VPCs that is $154 a month with sharing.
+So, e.g., `SQS, SNS, KMS, STS, X-Ray, ECR, ECS` across all VPCs, is $154 a month with sharing.

-Vs $7,700 a month with 50 separate VPCs!
+Vs. $7,700 a month with 50 separate VPCs!

 ### How do I access my machines if they are all in private subnets?

-Use [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html), or a similar product.
+Use [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html) or a similar product.

-### How do I decide between a proxy vs. firewall for egress filtering?
+### How do I decide between a proxy vs. a firewall for egress filtering?

-[Chaser Systems has a good pros- and cons- bakeoff](https://chasersystems.com/blog/proxy-on-gcp-harder-better-faster-stronger/#maybe-a-proxy-less-solution) between the 2 types, but it only compares DiscrimiNAT and Squid.
+[Chaser Systems has a good "pros- and cons-" bakeoff](https://chasersystems.com/blog/proxy-on-gcp-harder-better-faster-stronger/#maybe-a-proxy-less-solution) between the 2 types, but it only compares DiscrimiNAT and Squid.

-Overall, there is a dearth of information around baking off specific solutions.
+Overall, there is a dearth of information about baking off specific solutions.
 I would love to see someone write a post around this.

 The options I know about are as follows.